jullienl/HPE-Compute-Ops-Management/Grafana-InfluxDB-Telegraf/README.md

 - HPE Compute Ops Management API Client Credentials.
 To learn more about how to set up the API client credentials, see https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us

+## Intallation of Telegraf, InfluxDB and Grafana

+For the installation steps of the TIG stack ecosystem on Rocky Linux 9.3, you can refer to [Installation steps of the TIG stack ecosystem](https://github.com/jullienl/HPE-Compute-Ops-Management/blob/main/Grafana-InfluxDB-Telegraf/Installation%20steps%20of%20the%20TIG%20stack%20ecosystem.md)

 ## Telegraf/Exec script for collecting sustainability data from HPE Compute Ops Management.

 In order to gather sustainability data from HPE Compute Ops Management, you can use the PowerShell script `COM-telegraf-Sustainability-collector.ps1`.
 This script needs to be executed periodically using the Exec plugin in Telegraf.